isa-group/governify-npm/README.md

 #Governify-NPM

-The node module to construct SLA-driven API using [Governify](http://governify.io) tools.
+The node module to control API using [Governify](http://governify.io) tools.
 This module is a middleware which you can use on [ExpressJS](http://expressjs.com/es/) or [ConnectJS](https://github.com/senchalabs/connect).

 ##Intallation
 On your application package run next command: